splunk/observability-workshop/docs/dashboards/savingcharts.md

 You should see you own login information displayed, meaning you are now the only one who can edit this dashboard.
 Of course you have the option to add other users or teams from the drop box below that may edit your dashboard and charts, but for now just press the **Create**{: .label-button .sfx-ui-button-blue} Button to continue.

-Your new dashboard is now availble and selected so you can save your chart in your new dashboard.
+Your new dashboard is now available and selected so you can save your chart in your new dashboard.

 ![Choose Dashboard](../images/dashboards/choose-dashboard.png)